How Investors Filter Startups That Match Their Fundraising Strategy

 Investor Goals and Expectations

-The ultimate goal is to realize returns that satisfy Limited Partners (LPs) and the fund's internal mandate.
-This shapes expectations such as:
+The ultimate goal is to realize returns that satisfy Limited Partners (LPs—investors who commit capital to the fund) and the fund’s mandate.

 • Target IRR (Internal Rate of Return) or MOIC (Multiple on Invested Capital)